- Don't wash your hide in washing machines or get them dry cleaned.

 - Immediately clean any spills with a dry cloth or sponge.
 Use as little water as possible to clean the spill and make sure you dry the area afterwards.
 The most important thing is to clean the spill quickly, so it doesn't have time to soak into the leather.
 It's always best to consult a professional if the stain is bad enough.

 - Use cleaners and conditioners designed for leather and follow their instructions of use.
 They are always worth investing in to keep your furniture looking it's best.

-- Always allow to air dry in a shady spot, as we recommend to not place a sheepskin that has been colour dyed in direct sunlight.
+- Always allow to air dry in a shady spot, as we recommend not to place a sheepskin that has been colour dyed in direct sunlight.
 The sun may cause it to fade and discolour the hide.
-Rest assure that no harmful AZO dyes have been used on your hide.
+Rest assured that no harmful AZO dyes have been used on your hide.
 It is completely safe for people, pets and the environment.

 - Keep your hide fluffy by brushing it.
-If the hide is in a area where it is sat on regularly it can start to flatten overtime.
-To avoid this from happening we recommend you brushing and shaking the sheepskin regularly depending on it's usage.
+If the hide is in an area where it is sat on regularly, it can start to flatten over time.
+To avoid this from happening, we recommend you brushing and shaking the sheepskin periodically depending on its usage.
 Shaking the hide will also help it repel dirt and dust.